-The Jacksonville Transportation Authority's FY21 operating and capital budgets are balanced and support the goals and objectives of the JTA's strategic plan, the Blueprint for Transportation Excellence.
-This was evident as we focused on the safety and security of our passengers and employees through the COVID-19 pandemic.
+The Jacksonville Transportation Authority's (JTA) FY22 operating and capital budgets are balanced and support the goals and objectives of the JTA's strategic plan, defined as Phase I of the Mobility Optimization through Vision and Excellence initiative or "MOVE" plan.
+This is evident as we move forward with integrating new technologies and mobility alternatives as the regional transportation leader in Northeast Florida.